MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 # Use the Office 365 Content Delivery Network (CDN) with SharePoint Online

 You can use the built-in Office 365 Content Delivery Network (CDN) to host static assets to provide better performance for your SharePoint Online pages.
 The Office 365 CDN improves performance by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
-Also, the Office 365 CDN uses the [HTTP/2 protocol](https://en.wikipedia.org/wiki/HTTP/2) for improved compression and download speeds.
+Also, the Office 365 CDN uses the [HTTP/2 protocol](https://en.wikipedia.org/wiki/HTTP/2) for improved compression and HTTP pipelining.
 The Office 365 CDN service is included as part of your SharePoint Online subscription.

 The Office 365 CDN is composed of multiple CDNs that allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
 Depending on the kind of content you want to host in the Office 365 CDN, you can add **public** origins, **private** origins or both.
 See [Choose whether each origin should be public or private](use-office-365-cdn-with-spo.md#CDNOriginChoosePublicPrivate) for more information on the difference betwen public and private origins.